 Lots of parents aren’t convinced that making is for their kids.
 Some people think that “hands-on” learning is synonymous with vocational learning, which is synonymous with my-kid-isn’t-going-to-college.
 Lots of parents think that their kids will be better prepared for university by memorizing electron configurations and that making stuff is for the less ambitious.

 Kids hate failure.
 Celebrating failure has become a popular mantra lately.
-At least a dozen presenters at SXSWedu last month mentioned it [and multiple guest contributors to this blog have discussed it].
-The idea is that kids learn to embrace the struggle and find the little nuggets of wisdom in each failed attempt at creating something.
+At least a dozen presenters at SXSWedu last month mentioned it [and multiple guest contributors to this blog have discussed it.].
+The idea is that kids learn to embrace the struggle and find little nuggets of wisdom in each failed attempt at creating something.
 The truth is that this is way easier said than done.
 Kids want to celebrate their failure about as much as they want to celebrate their acne.
 I’ve done prototyping activities with my daughter’s kindergarten class where literally half of the kids are crying.
-This is definitely not a reason to stop trying to teach kids this valuable lesson; in fact, it’s exactly why you must teach them that failing is okay.
+This is not a reason to stop trying to teach this valuable lesson; in fact, it’s exactly why you must teach them that failing is okay.
 But it’s not pretty.
 I think it’s easier if you point out your own failed attempts at something, but it takes a lot of training before kids start to get this.

 Some kids won’t ever be makers.
 A common belief among the maker crowd is that everyone is a maker.
 I want to believe this is true, and it’s my goal as an educator to try to prove it to all kids.
 I want every kid to experience that feeling you get when you create something.
-Some kids just don’t see the value in toiling away to create something that they can buy at the store for $10, especially when their version doesn’t look as nice and doesn’t work as well.
+Some kids just don’t see the value in toiling away to create something that they can buy at the store for $10, especially when their version doesn’t look as nice and or work as well.

 Kids aren’t as creative as everyone makes them out to be.
 I know this sounds like a terrible thing for a parent or educator to say, but it’s true.
 We’re told that kids are these magical little creatures that are just brimming with fantastic ideas, and that if we just give them the chance they will shine.
 The fact is that creativity is a skill that has to be taught, just like any other.
 Most kids have had their creativity stifled along the way, and so they must relearn this skill.
 Creativity can be taught and nurtured and refined, and we have to create environments in which this can happen.
 Just don’t be surprised when a group of kids fails to amaze you with their creativity.
 This is not to say that I am not often blown away by the ideas that kids come up with; I am.
 But I’m also frequently not blown away.
 I don’t find this discouraging; it just reinforces the idea that for me, teaching creativity is as important as teaching literacy.